-One other part is the focus on transparency and ensuring that the ingredients they source to make the supplement are clear and well understood.
+One other part focuses on transparency and ensuring that the ingredients they source to make the supplement are clear and well understood.

 Finally, like their website, the supplement is focused on clarity and simplicity.
 As stated on their webpage, the manufacturer claims that the product is “put together with no unnecessary ingredients and with nutrients in their best forms” with a challenge to encourage consumers to “go ahead and look under the hood – we want you to.”

-How Did Ritual Start
+How Did Ritual Vitamins Start?

-The story of the founder of Ritual is part of what makes the product compelling from a marketing standpoint.
+The story of the founder of Ritual Vitamins is part of what makes the product compelling from a marketing standpoint.
 Katerina Schneider, a former venture partner in an investment firm, was four-months pregnant when she began to question the contents of the multivitamins she was taking and the lack of transparency behind those products.

-For example, she noted that it contained aluminum and titanium dioxide, also contained in laundry detergent.
+For example, she noted that it contained aluminum and titanium dioxide, also in laundry detergent.
 Ms. Schneider stated in an article: “I realized that most people didn’t know if the vitamins they were taking had what they needed, or where the ingredients in those vitamins came from or even what they were, nor did they know if they worked.”

 More recently, the company has raised about $10.5 million in venture funding “to attract talent, scale the business and build in-house technology for customer experience and support.”
-The company is based in Los Angeles, CA.
+The company is in Los Angeles, CA.

 The timing of her company’s launch may also be fortuitous since there is more of a push in the consumer food industry for the “clean label” or “free of” movement these days.

-It seems that they are hedging their bets that women consumers are more interested in having a better feel for where the ingredients come from and are validated as to what they need, rather than obtaining some kind of exotic health boost, etc.
+It seems that they are hedging their bets that women consumers are more interested in having a better feel for where the ingredients come from and receive validation as to what they need, rather than obtaining some exotic health boost, etc.

-The other thing that helps to support any claims is the research section that they advertise on their website.
+The other thing that supports any claims is the research section that they advertise on their website.
 This section appears to highlight articles not just about their product, but the benefits of “hydration” and possessing an attitude of “positivity.”

 The differing measurement units that they use for their ingredients feel a little confusing since they list items in “IU,” “mcg” and “mg.”
 An IU measurement, for instance, varies between vitamin types but is a small fraction of a milligram (mg) typically.